 - How long you've had symptoms, such as shortness of breath or coughing

-He'll also give you a physical exam, which will include listening to your breathing through a stethoscope.
-If you have IPF, he may hear a crackling sound in your lungs.
+They'll also give you a physical exam, which will include listening to your breathing through a stethoscope.
+If you have IPF, they may hear a crackling sound in your lungs.

 Tests for IPF